-A careful smile analysis is done first to determine if Porcelain Veneers or a combination of cosmetic procedures can correct and give you the smile you want.
+A careful smile analysis is done first to determine if Porcelain Veneers or a combination of cosmetic procedures can give you the smile you want.
 A new beautiful smile can be a life changing experience as I have seen with my patients.

 Safe and effective teeth whitening (bleaching) can brighten discolored, stained and darkened natural teeth but will not change the shade of any existing crowns or fillings.
 A whiter smile will make you look younger.
-We recommend that patients bleach their teeth first and the replace any old, discolored fillings to match the new whiter shade of their teeth.
-Before bleaching can be done, the teeth need to be clean with any obvious surface stain removed and the gums healthy.
+We recommend that patients bleach their teeth first and then replace any old, discolored fillings to match the new whiter shade of their teeth.
+Before bleaching can be done, the teeth need to be clean with any obvious surface stain removed and the gums must be healthy.

 Whitening (bleaching) can be done one of three ways:

 - In-office chairside whitening is the quickest way to whiten the teeth.
 It is done in one visit using a high concentration whitening (bleaching) gel.